Brickyard 400: 1990s

 On September 24, 1991, A. J. Foyt filmed a commercial for Craftsman tools at the Indianapolis Motor Speedway.
 While filming in the garage area, Foyt, and Speedway president Tony George decided to take Foyt's NASCAR Winston Cup Series stock car for a few laps around the track.
 Foyt was the first driver to do so, and later on, George himself took a few laps.
 The event was not planned, and had no implications, but was an unusual sight, and stirred up some mild interest and speculation for the future.

 In December 1991, Tony George proposed to the board of directors a plan to hold a second major event at the Speedway.
 The board approved the measure, and the Speedway started taking steps towards hosting a second race, preferably a NASCAR Winston Cup event, but also considering IROC.
+An idea was also proposed for an "all-star" exhibition event involving former winners racing stock cars on Carburetion Day.

 In March 1992, NASCAR drivers Dave Marcis, Jim Sauter, and Dick Trickle (all of whom were IROC test drivers) were invited to test IROC cars at the Speedway.
 Trickle reportedly ran a lap that was hand–timed at 153 mi/h.
 At the time, the Speedway was considering hosting an IROC event during May as part of the on-track activities leading up the Indianapolis 500.
 The second weekend of Indy 500 qualifying was becoming less-popular with fans, and an additional event was an idea to boost attendance.
 The test was considered successful, but several improvements would have to be made to the track before it was safe for the IROC cars to race there.
 After much consideration, it was determined that it would not be economically feasible to hold the IROC race.
 Plans for that event were put on hold.
 Instead, nine top NASCAR teams were invited to test (see below).